 I don’t think we ever outgrow our need for this, but wise and willing mentors are sometimes hard to find.
 Do you have a mentor?
 Somebody who can encourage you along life’s way?
-If you’re having trouble locating one, here are some good places to look:
+If you’re in search of an encouraging mentor, here are some smart places to look:

-5 Good Places to Look for a Mentor
+5 Good Places to Find an Encouraging Mentor

 The most natural place for me to find a mentor was in my own family.
 My mother, grandmothers, and aunts on both sides were all great examples in multiple areas of life and were more than happy to share their knowledge and expertise with me.
 If you are fortunate enough to have godly relatives, don’t be shy about picking their brain when you have questions!